johngage/kibera-water-standards/content/home/welcome.md

 - Restaurants, bars and cafes
 - Schools
 - Churches and mosques
+- Suppliers of water engineering, water equipment, and water training and education

 <hr>

 Each group has its own resources, its own finances, its own methods and procedures, and its own way of interacting with the other groups.
 But we all share a common interest: providing our children with clean, healthy water.

-To that end, we propose a set of common actions and new financial resources to improve the ability of *all* groups to *provide* clean water, *rebuild* Kiberan infrastructure, *train* a new generation of water providers, *upgrade* all equipment, and *make water clean and affordable by all*
+To that end, we propose a set of common actions and new financial resources to improve the ability of *all* groups to *provide* clean water, *rebuild* Kiberan infrastructure, *train* a new generation of water providers, *upgrade* all equipment, and *make water in Kibera clean and affordable by all*